gokcehan/lf/LUA_DEV.md

 action function when such variant cannot be found, or message entry is simply defined as a non-table value.

-### Synchronous Message Action
+### Asynchronous Message Action

-For now, all message actions are asynchronous by default, when message action needs to be marked synchronous, a message entry table with `is_sync` set to true is used.
+For now, all message actions are synchronous by default, when message action needs to be marked asynchronous, a message entry table with `is_async` set to true is used.

 For example: